BasicAirData/BluetoothHelper/README.md

-#BasicAirData BluetoothHelper
+# BasicAirData BluetoothHelper
-##Bluetooth Java Class for Android
+## Bluetooth Java Class for Android
 This Java Class implements an easy message-based Bluetooth wireless communication layer between an **Android device** (the client) and a **Microcontroller** (the server).<br>
 Using this class you can Connect, Disconnect, Send String messages, Receive String messages via Listener (best way) or with explicit polling, automatically reconnect and check the status of your Bluetooth connection in a simple and thread-safe way.

+For further information about this library and its usage you can read [this article](http://www.basicairdata.eu/projects/android/bluetooth-wireless-communication/).

 This repository contains:
 - <b>Android/BluetoothHelper.class</b> = The Helper Class for Android;